 Not only does your body go through so many changes, but your hair does also.
 Some women feel as if their hair is thicker and healthier during their pregnancy.
 Some women feel like their hair is thinning, a different texture, and dull during their pregnancy.
 It really all depends on the individual.

 Most of the time, from my experience, clients’ hair will be healthy, long and thick during the pregnancy.
 Since there is an overload of hormones, these hormones will actually prevent your hair to fall out as it would normally.
 Typically, you will lose about 100 strands a day, but when you’re pregnant, those strands won’t fall out as they usually would, resulting in thicker hair.
 After your baby is born, your hair will start to change, again.
-Typically, after they stop breast-feeding, if they chose to do so, or roughly six months postpartum, your hair will start to fall and thin out.
-They call it postpartum hair loss.
+Typically, after they stop breastfeeding, if they chose to do so, or roughly six months postpartum, your hair will start to fall and thin out.
+They call it post-pregnancy hair loss.
 Sometimes this happens slowly and painlessly, and sometimes this happens in clumps, or you lose most of your hair around the hairline!
 Don’t stress, though – your hair should be back to normal around a year after the baby is born.
 This isn’t forever!
 Whewww!

 7 Hair Care Tips for Pregnant Women